nicko-lee/reactnd-project2-wouldyourathergame/README.md

 *  **Redux Dev Tools** - learnt how to use this browser extension that helped a lot with debugging and seeing the entire global application state in one place as well as a log of every single action dispatched that updated the state which makes for greater predictability which is the purpose of Redux in the first place.

 *  **React Router** - lots more experience using React Router as more complicated routing was needed this time compared to Project 1.
 Learnt about how `this.props.match.params` is a handy feature that comes for free on your props and that is what helped me get the question id off of the URL directly.
+Furthermore `ownProps.location.pathname` came in very handy when trying to do redirects after a user action such as logging in.
+Location.pathname remembered the URL that was the point of entry so it was easy to redirect the user after they logged in.

 *  **React Loading Bar** - good experience pulling in an external package and wiring it up into the app.
 You needed to get the UI in and then also import the relevant reducers and action creators which came bundled with the package.
 Could easily change the style of the loading bar by passing it different props.